we-make-software/tech/README.md

 After boot, Linux itself already needs around 10 to 20 threads to run.
 At any moment there may be more.
 The scheduler can jump a task to any available CPU, which makes it very hard to follow.
 I have tried, and it is not easy to trace.

 Maybe it is better to make a wrapper around work_struct.
 With one central function that checks if there are tasks waiting.
 It can forward work or send a signal and also measure how long a task has been waiting.
 Then we can build a calculation system that says what is normal, what is medium, and what is high.
 If something is a miss, we tell the user.
 For example, this server was too slow, use another one.

-By keeping track of these functions we can learn about misses and delays.
-The same approach can also be used for GPU scheduling.

 When we talk about RAM (Random Access Memory), Linux has a standard way to manage it.
 That is why it is good to use kmalloc so we do not accidentally overwrite other data.
 Other software is also using memory, and while we technically could access any pointer, it is unsafe and not practical to track every pointer manually.
 We also cannot always know when a RAM block is free, so it is better to let Linux manage it.